-- Metropolitan Organization to Counter Sexual Assault (MOCSA): 3100 Broadway, Suite 400, Kansas City, Missouri, 64111-2591, and at hospitals in Olathe and the Greater Kansas City area; 913-642-0233 for Kansas 24-hour crisis line; 816-531-0233 for Missouri 24-hour crisis line; and 800-656-4673 for the National Sexual Assault Hotline.
-MOCSA offers therapy, support, and advocacy for victims of rape and sexual assault, for sexually abused children and families, for adult survivors of child sexual abuse and for others affected by sexual violence. mocsa.org. - SAFEhome: Confidential location in Johnson County, 913-262-2868 for 24-hour crisis line.
-Offers services to victims of domestic violence in Johnson County, including temporary shelter, transitional housing, women's and children's counseling, community outreach counseling, housing, court and economic advocacy, substance abuse assessment and rape prevention education. safehome-ks.org. - Johnson County Mental Health Emergency Services: 111 South Cherry St., Olathe, Kansas, 66061, 913-268-0156 for 24-hour emergency services or 913-826-4200 for daytime business hours. jocogov.org/dept/mental-health. - Information about additional well-being resources in Johnson County is available at jocogov.org/dept/humanservices/ publications-and-directories/my-resourceconnection.
+- Suicide and Crisis Lifeline, 988, The Lifeline provides 24/7 a free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals in the United States. - Metropolitan Organization to Counter Sexual Assault, 3100 Broadway, Suite 400, Kansas City, Missouri, 64111-2591, and at hospitals in Olathe and the Greater Kansas City area; 913-642-0233 for Kansas 24-hour crisis line; 816-531-0233 for Missouri 24-hour crisis line; and 800-656-4673 for the National Sexual Assault Hotline.
+MOCSA offers therapy, support, and advocacy for victims of rape and sexual assault, for sexually abused children and families, for adult survivors of child sexual abuse and for others affected by sexual violence. mocsa.org.

+- SAFEhome, confidential location in Johnson County, 913-262-2868 for 24-hour crisis line.
+Offers services to victims of domestic violence in Johnson County, including temporary shelter, transitional housing, women's and children's counseling, community outreach counseling, housing, court and economic advocacy, substance abuse assessment and rape prevention education. safehome-ks.org. - Johnson County Mental Health Emergency Services, 111 South Cherry St., Olathe, Kansas, 66061, 913-268-0156 for 24-hour emergency services or 913-826-4200 for daytime business hours. jocogov.org/dept/mental-health. - Information about additional well-being resources in Johnson County is available at jocogov.org/dept/humanservices/ publications-and-directories/my-resourceconnection.